 You can give students the mind map of the syllabus, which they can use in a variety of ways.

 A piece of content can be more or less active in the mind; sometimes we refer to it as the information being present.
-Students can use the PC to quickly reactivate what they have already worked on in relation to the discipline.
+Students can use the syllabus to quickly reactivate what they have already worked on in relation to the course.

-Students can also use CP to do learning checks, testing what they know for each topic.
+Students can also use the syllabus to check their learnings, testing what they know for each topic.
 The difficulties they have will be input for dedication planning.
-A check can also be used to recognize progress already made; Useful for those who are focused on the empty part of the cup and thus not valuing what they have already achieved.
+A check can also be used to recognize progress already made; something useful for those who are focused on the empty half of the cup and thus not valuing what they have already achieved.

-A very usable digital format of a mind map is in a PDF file, with a page size that fits the entire mind map on a single page.
-The look of this way has no divisions.
+A very usable digital format of a mind map is in a PDF file, with a page size that allows the entire mind map to fit on a single page.
+Visually, there are no divisions in this case.
 As of version 2.0, EasyMapper generates such a PDF with a single command.

 In certain circumstances and when possible, I prefer a printed mind map, because it allows a complete view of the whole in the same visual field.
-Something I would consider would be to provide a CP form to the students.
-Good mind mapping programs allow for their expansion; I would also consider printing a large version to nail to the wall, a poster, where it can be seen many times and be used to indicate some topic without having the digital image of it.
-This option was used twice in a cultural fair episode, told on this page.
+Something I would consider would be to provide a printed syllabus for the students.
+Good mind mapping programs allow for scaling; I would also consider printing a large version to post on the wall, a poster, where it can be seen many times and be used to indicate some topic without having the digital image of it.
+This option was used twice in a cultural fair, told on this page.

-If you are going to offer a distance course, you will have to advertise it, which usually includes the syllabus.
+If you are going to offer a distance learning course, you will have to advertise it, which usually includes its syllabus.
 This disclosure can be done with the image of the mind map, possibly adding value to your authority as a teacher (depending on how it is done, of course).

 Summary